falreis/CarND-Behavioral-Cloning-P3/writeup_template.md

 - Adding **bridge training set** I wanted to test if the results were better in the bridge of the circuit.
 I think that this sample set is useless, because using the **2 laps training set**, the results were the same.
 I decided to keep this training set even so, to guarantee the good results;
 - Using **reckless training set** with combine with **2 laps training set**, the results were worse.
 The car start to go the the board of the road, without any improvements.
 In some moment, in a curve, the car went out the track.

+##### 3.3 Appropriate Training Data

 The final training set, defined for my model was the combination of the following samples:
 - **2 laps**
 - **2 laps reverse**
 - **bridge**

-#### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).

-#### 4. Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...

-For details about how I created the training data, see the next section.

----
-### Model Architecture and Training Strategy

-#### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:

-![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....
+The model was trained for 2 epochs.
+Train for 3 epochs make sometimes made few improvements and some made worse results then 2 epochs.
+The increase of the number of trainings causes overfitting.

+##### 3.4 Training and Validation Data

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process and the definition of the appropriate training data, I had 14895 data points.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.
+Then I had 11916 train samples, and 2979 validade samples.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The ideal number of epochs was 2.
+I used an Adam optimizer so that manually training the learning rate wasn't necessary.

+#### 4. Model parameter tuning

+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 88).

+Some improvements also were made to try to increase the performance of the system.
+The first tuned parameter was the regulation to correct the mesurement for the left and the right images.
+The parameter was defined as 0.22, added or subtract in the side images.

+One other tuned parameter that I used but had the opposite effect that I expected was to flip the images.
+Flipping the images, the model become slowly without any great improvemtns.
+In the end, I decided to not flip the images and only use my training sets.